-Sandra makes her home with her mother.
-Carrying water, teaching others and washing clothes are her household duties.
+Sandra lives with her mother.
+She is responsible for carrying water, teaching others and washing clothes.
 Her mother is sometimes employed.
 There are 2 children in the family.

 Because of your sponsorship, Sandra will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.